mcdougallab/matlabneuroninterface/doc/DEV_README.md

 Watch out: if the user provides the incorrect number or types of input arguments, the code might crash!
 We hope to fix this behavior in NEURON 9, in which error handling will be updated.

+Some Neuron Objects are defined __on__ a Section (e.g. IClamps); for these Objects, the constructor takes that Section as a first argument.
+These arguments are handled in `Neuron.hoc_new_obj()`, which takes care of pushing and popping the Section.

 The C++ object can be accessed with: